 Beaujolais wines also come in rosé and blanc (white), but it is the reds that are the most popular.
 You can read more about Beaujolais wines here.

 With some of the most popular red wines in the world, Bordeaux is a wine region to be reckoned with.
 Located on the west coast of France, its easy access to the ocean meant that Bordeaux wines could be easily exported to England, Netherlands, and other European countries as early as the Middle Ages.
-When Eleanor of Aquitaine married the English king Henry II, she and her court brought with them their culture of wine, as well as easy access to Bordeaux’s vineyards.
+When Eleanor of Aquitaine married the English king Henry II, she and her royal court brought with them their culture of wine, as well as easy access to Bordeaux’s vineyards.

 When picking a bottle of wine in Bordeaux, it is important to note that a good bottle of wine will be named after the château/domaine it is produced at, not the type of grape.
 This is unlike some of the other French wine regions, who name the bottle after the grape.